JosephCottam/AbstractRendering/README.md

 Taking a step back, the alpha composition is essentially trying to communicate how many items touch each pixel.
 Instead of directly converting to colors (and composing them), why not count the items that touch each pixel and then transform those counts into colors directly.
-Oversaturation can be completely avoided because the whole data range can be known and interpolated over.
+Over-saturation can be completely avoided because the whole data range can be known and interpolated over.
 Additionally, the minimum value can also be set to ensure visibility of even a single element.

 Abstract rendering provides the tools to define the intermediate stage of "counting the items that touch each pixel" and for "transforming those counts into colors."
-These two statges are encapuslated as "aggregation" and "transfer" respectively.
+These two stages are encapsulated as "aggregation" and "transfer" respectively.

 The Framework